 With so much to see in Italy, what should you see first?
-That is the question I was faced with recently as I begin my adventure there.
+This was the question I was faced with recently as I begin my adventure there.

-Having all the time in the world to see everything in the country you are visiting is usually a luxury that many of us can’t afford and thus having a condensed idea of what is possible in a day helps any traveler immensely.
+Having all the time in the world to see everything in the country you are visiting is usually a luxury that many of us can’t afford.
+Thus having a condensed idea of what is possible in a day helps any traveler immensely.

-I started my travels in Rome packed full of wandering and organized chaos.
-I did my best to prepare myself for the trip, researched, brushed up on my Italian and even printed out the directions on how to get to my first Airbnb.
+I started my travels in Italy with my first stop in Rome packed full of wandering and organized chaos.
+In preparation for my trip, I researched, brushed up on my Italian, and even printed out the directions on how to get to my Airbnb.

-Learning your way around somewhere new especially an unfamiliar country can seem daunting but I will share my tips and daily layout so that you can gain your bearings quickly all the while seeing some hidden gems in the process.
+Learning your way around somewhere new, especially an unfamiliar country can seem daunting.
+Hopefully, my tips and daily layout will help you can gain your bearings quickly while seeing some hidden gems in the process.

-On my first day in Rome, I had a tour planned, I suggest a tour that gets you out and walking so that you are able to learn your new surroundings and get a footing on what transportation is like.
-Always do research beforehand in order to know any quirks that come with moving about the city’s transportation, Rome has its share of them.
+On my first day in Rome, I had a tour planned.
+Any tour that gets you out and walking allows you to learn your new surroundings and helps you to become a little more comfortable.
+Always do research beforehand in order to know any quirks that come with moving about the city’s transportation.
+Rome has its fair share of them.

-Along with all the knowledge, you gain tours also place you very close to some of the most popular sightseeing spots, affording you the opportunity to hit the spots below with ease and just a bit of walking.
+Along with all the knowledge you gain on this tour it also places you very close to some of the most popular sightseeing spots.
+Affording you the opportunity to hit the spots below with ease and just a bit of walking.